Last updated: March 29, 2026

 Q: What was your favorite part about the party?

-A: A few days after the party, some of my guests were hanging out!
+A: A few days after the party, some of my guests were hanging out.
 One of them even went to another guest’s soap store and bought products.
-It felt great to connect people like that and to see them spending time together after my party.
+It felt great to connect people like that and see them spending time together after my party.

 Q: For the next party, what would you do differently?

 A: The first two parties were basically the same thing.
 My roommate and I hosted a cocktail party inside our apartment.
-For the third party, I hosted a rooftop grill out, primarily to have it less emphasized around drinking and more around food.
-Basically, I told people I’ll bring plenty of food, and they can bring whatever meat they want to grill.
+For the third party, I hosted a rooftop grill out, mostly to make it less about drinking and more about food.
+I told people I’d bring plenty of food, and they could bring whatever meat they wanted to grill.

 Q: How did hosting a party benefit you?

-A: There are so many people that I see once per month, and never get the chance to spend time with them.
-These parties allowed me to learn more about my acquaintances.
-Also, since I am new to Scottsdale, I don’t know many people.
-These parties allowed me to step up the quality of people that I was spending time with and filled my friend group with more interesting people.
+A: There are so many people I see once a month but never really get to know.
+These parties let me learn about my acquaintances and spend real time with them.
+Since I’m new to Scottsdale, I didn’t know many people.
+Hosting raised the quality of who I was spending time with and filled my friend group with more interesting people.

-Q: What else helped you to host the event?
+Q: What else helped you host the event?

 A: The Harmonica was the easiest tool to grab people’s attention.
-Name tags definitely created an environment that stimulated socializing.
-Honestly Nick, the most helpful thing was calling you before the party and asking you questions.
-You gave me such a good pep talk.
+Name tags definitely created an environment that got people talking.
+Honestly Nick, the most helpful thing was calling you before the party and asking questions.
+You gave me a great pep talk.
 Oh, and asking friends to take pictures made my job easier.

 Podcast Party Interview